Academic Policies & Requirements

 Courses in which each student has the option to individually elect Pass or No Pass or letter grade.

 In courses offering the grading option, students are automatically registered on a letter grade basis at the time of registration.
 If a change is desired, the student can make the change on their student portal within the first 20% of the course or in person with a picture ID at the Admissions and Records Office located in the Student Services Center (Bldg 9B) within the first 30% of the course.
-The grading option is not reversible after the deadline to request a grade change has passed.
+Effective Spring 2024, students can change their F grade to "NP up until the last day of instruction for classes that allow the P/NP option.
+Students can make the request, up until the last day of instruction.
+The grading option is not reversible.

 The student is held responsible for all assignments and examinations required in the course.
 The standards of evaluation are identical for all students in the course.
 A grade of “P” is earned for coursework equal to a grade of “C” or better.
 A grade of “NP” is earned for coursework equal to a grade of “D” or “F”.
 Neither “P” nor “NP” grades are used in computation of grade point average; however, P or NP units will appear on the transcript of record.